-To the Girl Who I Fell out of Love
+To You Who I Fell out of Love

 You are extravagant; an amazing work of art, much amazing than those of Van Gogh’s Starry Night paintings, that I appreciated in my whole existence on this planet.
 A rose whose petals were way too delicate to touch, softest of the soft, yet thorns that'll wound you severely if one does not know how to handle, carry, pick, and admire.
 A universe that so immense that every inch of you is a constellation that twinkles amidst the darkness of the cosmos, inestimable to one’s naked eyes but hardly exposing itself in mine.

 You were once a world that I entered and never regretted to have ever done that; a world of majestic and beauty of which I never shame of having myself in it.

 I knew, the first time I laid eye on you, you are going to be a meaningful part of my life, and I wasn't wrong about that ever since.

 It was enchanting when we fell in love with each other.
 Days were years that we counted and every moonshine was countless of sleepless nights we had talked and mingled and enjoyed with each other with different topics about almost everything, or just about us.
 We yearned on each other's details, dumbfounded and in every detail was a canvass made to explain one another's thoughts and emotions.

 We thought we could make it; I always thought that one day you'll be the one whom I wait to walk along with her arm around his father, escorting him throughout a red carpet doused with flower petals while the choir sings their songs – and while I wait at the of the aisle.